Adaptive information-maximization encoding for ghost imaging--A general Bayesian framework under experimental physical constraints: Discussion

 In addition to the forward model, another essential component of the proposed framework is the setting of the initial image PDF.
 In the presented study, a general prior is adopted by imposing constraints in the image frequency domain, which allows an PDF to be defined for an entirely unknown imaging scene.
 While this choice provides a concise and robust prior for Bayesian filtering, it can be further improved by incorporating alternative analytical image prior that better capture higher-order statistical properties of natural images~\cite{hyvarinen2009natural}.
 Furthermore, with the development of deep neural models, image priors can now be effectively learned from data using deep generative models.
 In scenarios where a sufficiently large and representative training dataset is available, the proposed strategy can be naturally combined with image priors provided by trained generative models~\cite{elata2024adaptive,pinkard2024information}.
 Such learned priors are expected to offer a more expressive statistical representation than the general analytical prior employed in this work, potentially leading to further performance improvements.

 Altogether, this work highlights the potential of information-theoretic encoding design as a principled approach to GI and, more broadly, to computational imaging systems.
 By explicitly modeling the information carried by detection signals under realistic physical constraints imposed by the imaging system, the proposed framework provides a systematic methodology to characterize and approach fundamental imaging limits.
-The finding that point-like encoding emerges as information-optimal under a total-energy constraint further offers a new information-theoretic perspective on the widespread use of point-to-point sampling strategies in biological vision systems.
-This result suggests that such sampling schemes may reflect an underlying principle of efficient information acquisition rather than merely engineering convenience.
+The emergence of point-like encoding as information-optimal under a total-energy constraint offers an information-theoretic insight suggesting that point-to-point sampling strategies observed in biological vision~\cite{land2012animal} may reflect a principle of efficient information acquisition.
 Beyond GI, the proposed framework is expected to inspire further information-theoretic studies on the evaluation and optimization of imaging and sensing systems, with potential implications for a broad range of applications, including autonomous sensing, machine vision, and data-efficient perception tasks.
-Importantly, in numerous such systems, flexible light-field modulation platforms such as metasurfaces and programmable photonic devices are increasingly employed as core encoding components, which imposes structured physical constraints on the encoding space.
-Incorporating those constraints into the proposed framework is supposed to offer a principled pathway that integrates emerging hardware platforms with the information-optimal encoding design.
+Importantly, in numerous such systems, flexible light-field modulation platforms such as metasurfaces and programmable photonic devices are increasingly employed as core encoding components, which provides structured design space for encoding optimization.
+Incorporating this into the proposed framework is supposed to offer a principled pathway that integrates emerging hardware platforms with the information-optimal encoding design.